switux/AstroWeatherStation/README.md

     - Removal of MOSFETs and LM7805
     - Removal of battery load monitoring
     - Addition of GPS
+    - Addition of PoE (and, incidently, ethernet ...)

   - Software
     - Disabling of battery monitoring